-Listed below is relevant information on how to reach Masai Mara by road and air travel options for reaching Masai Mara from Nairobi.
-In case of reaching Kenya from overseas such as USA, UK, Europe, Australia India and Dubia, UAE, please contact us for international flight options.
+Listed below is relevant information on how to reach Masai Mara by road and air from Nairobi with information also on how to reach Masai Mara and Kenya from overseas, such as from USA, UK, Canada, Europe, Australia India and Dubai UAE.
+You may contact us for international flight options.

 By far the most popular mode of transport from Nairobi to Masai Mara is by road.
 The road is currently tarred all the way from Nairobi to Masai Mara ( Sekenani Gate ).
 The distance varies from 225 km ( 140 miles) to 275 kms ( 170 miles) depending on which gate or entry point of Masai Mara you want to access.
-In terms of journey time, in general you want to allow for 5.5 hours for most eastern / Narok side gates such as Sekenani, Talek and Ololaimutia and upto 6 to 6.5 hours for Musiara ( Narok County side but on the Western side) and Oloololo gate ( closer to the Maasai Mara Conservancy and Mara Triangle) and this includes a couple of brief stops enroute for a fuel stop and washroom break in the small town of Narok.
+Well, in terms of journey time, typically you want to allow for 5.5 hours for most eastern or Narok side reserve entry gates such as Sekenani, Talek and Ololaimutia and upto 6 to 6.5 hours for Musiara ( Narok County side but on the Western side) and Oloololo gate ( closer to the Maasai Mara Conservancy and Mara Triangle) and this includes a couple of brief stops enroute for a fuel stop and washroom break in the small town of Narok.

 Route: Use the A104 highway heading out from Nairobi city and onto the B3 just before the Limuru junction.
 (If leaving from JKIA airport, use the Southern Bypass to connect to A104 at Kikuyu town to cut out the city traffic).
 Once at Narok town you now take the C12 road to Sekenani, Talek and Ololaimutia gates or the C13 to Musiara and Olololo gates as well as Rianta town.
 This latter road is best done in 4x4 vehicles as it is rougher.